humdek-unibe-ch/tbi-gaze/README.md

         // Tobii EyeX command to run calibration test "TobiiTest": "Tobii EyeX Interaction\\Tobii.EyeX.Interaction.TestEyeTracking.exe",

-        // filter settings for the eye tracker (0: unfiltered, 1: lightly filtered) "GazeFilter": 0
+        // filter settings for the eye tracker
+        //   0: unfiltered
+        //   1: lightly filtered
+        "GazeFilter": 0

-        // if set to true the mouse curser will be hidden by GazeToMouse.exe and shown by GazeToMousClose.exe "HideMouse": false
+        // if set to true the mouse curser will be hidden by GazeToMouse.exe and
+        // shown by GazeToMouseClose.exe
+        "HideMouse": false
     }

 ## Log File
 All executables write continuously to the same log file.
-This allows to track the eyetracker events that happened throughout a ztree session within one log file.
+This allows to track the eye tracker events that happened throughout a ztree session within one log file.
 The log file is produced at the root directory of the application which is making the calls to the executables (e.g. at the location of `zleaf.exe`).